tum-pbs/pbdl-book/supervised-discuss.md

 ## Supervised Training in a nutshell

-To summarize:
+To summarize, supervised training has the following properties.

 ✅ Pros:
-- very fast training
+- Very fast training.
-- stable and simple
+- Stable and simple.
-- great starting point
+- Great starting point.

 ❌ Con:
-- lots of data needed
+- Lots of data needed.
-- sub-optimal performance, accuracy and generalization
+- Sub-optimal performance, accuracy and generalization.

-Outlook: interactions with external "processes" (such as embedding into a solver) are tricky with supervised training.
+Outlook: any interactions with external "processes" (such as embedding into a solver) are tricky with supervised training.
 First, we'll look at bringing model equations into the picture via soft-constraints, and afterwards we'll revisit the challenges of bringing together numerical simulations and learned approaches.